40 plus questions - Multiple Choice Questions on Classification, Culture, and Identification of the microorganisms

 d.
 Staphylococcus epidermidis

-13. A 70 year old male visited a clinic with chronic cough, chest pain, fever, chills, and weakness.
-When examined he said the cough first started about a month ago, he said no other symptoms appeared in the first week, he complained about the loss of appetite due to which he lost some of his body weight.
+13. A 70 year old male visits a emergency department with chronic cough, chest pain, fever, chills, and weakness.
+He reports the cough first started three weeks ago with no other symptoms in the first week, he complains about the loss of appetite due to which he has lost some of his body weight.
+Upon examination fever is noted, a chest X-ray reveals infection in both lungs, pneumonia is suspected.
+A sputum sample and a throat swab specimen is taken for the identification of the pathogen and diagnosis of the disease.

 Which of the following could be the possible infection?